cyberoptic-security/wildmail/README.md

   We need an S3 bucket for the storage of emails, and an s3 bucket to host the SPA.

   Create a bucket for storing the emails and call it something sensible, it will be referred to here as <wildmail-storage>.
 S3 buckets need globally unique names so choose your own one.
 This bucket will need some permissions assigned but AWS won't let us do this until the other bits are set up.
+  Configure retention on this bucket if you do not want to keep the emails forever.

   Create a bucket for storing the SPA, and call that something sensible as well, it will be referred to here as <wildmail-spa>.
 This bucket needs to be configured for static website hosting, this option is at the bottom of the Properties tab for the bucket.
 Copy the S3 URL when it is turned on, this will be the address for your email client.
 You can use CloudFront if you would like to use a custom domain.
     This bucket will need to have 'Block all public access' disabled, and a permissions policy to allow access like: